jeffbl/HapPinging/README.md

 ![HapPing logo](figures/boundedsweep1.png)

-As everything is fine, your ping traveled all the way from your smartphone, to the Google server and back.
+As everything is fine, your ping traveled all the way from your smartphone, to a Google server and back.
 This is rendered as a vibration that sweeps from the actuator on one end of the wristband to the other end and back.

 #### Router Issues